Updated: Jul 17

 Remember you can always do your own research and reach out.
 If there is a charity you like or a cause that you are passionate about – just send them a short message!
 Let them know how much time you can commit and what you can do and if they have vacancies they will be more than willing to have the extra help.

 If you didn’t find the right volunteer role in this list then do browse our Actions Page for more suggestions.
-Get involved in Volunteer Week 2020 and take your first step into the wonderful world of volunteering.
+Get involved in Volunteer Week 2020 and beyond and take your first step into the wonderful world of volunteering.

 We want to learn more and share more from community contributions.
 Please get in touch!